AtariusMaximus/Maximus78/README.md

 <a href="https://github.com/AtariusMaximus/Maximus78/blob/master/Maximus78_Manuals.z06">Maximus78_Manuals.z06</a><br />
 <a href="https://github.com/AtariusMaximus/Maximus78/blob/master/Maximus78_Manuals.z07">Maximus78_Manuals.z07</a><br />
 <a href="https://github.com/AtariusMaximus/Maximus78/blob/master/Maximus78_Manuals.z08">Maximus78_Manuals.z08</a><br />
 <br>The files includes all of the screenshots and manuals for Maximus78.
-The manuals archive will be periodically updated as it does not contain screenshots and/or manuals for every game in Trebor's ROM pack.<br>
+The manuals archive will be periodically updated as it does not contain screenshots and/or manuals for every game in Trebor's ROM pack.<br><br>
 5. <strong>Download the Box Art zip file for Maximus78.</strong> <br />
 You can unzip it anywhere, however I would suggest creating a "boxart" subfolder in your main A7800 Directory.<br />
 <br>This file includes all of the box art for Maximus78.
 The manuals archive will be periodically updated as it does not contain screenshots and/or manuals for every game in Trebor's ROM pack.<br />